 All of these financial assets are considered to have low risk, and thus, the impairment provision recognized during the period was limited to 12 months expected losses.
-The Group has no loss allowance provision as of December 31, 2021 and 2020.
+The Group has no loss allowance provision for the years ended December 31, 2022 and 2021.